dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/README.md

 On my PC, each transfer is averaging 30-40MBps even when I am connected to USB 3.1 and using USB3 cable.
 I was expecting 80MBps but at least it works!

 ### 5.2.2 NS-USBloader v5.0
-I also tried out NS-USBloader v5.0 (require Java runtime) (https://github.com/developersu/ns-usbloader), but unfortunately it doesn't work on Tinfoil.
-Clicking the `Upload` button always failed.
-I didn't investigate further since TinNUT works out of the box.
+I also tried out NS-USBloader v5.0 (require Java runtime) (https://github.com/developersu/ns-usbloader), and it works flawlessly!

+You just have to select USB when launching `Awoo`, then launch `NS-USBloader`!
+I chose Awoo because Tinfoil failed to launch since I boot to Atmosphere via Hekate chainload, and not using `fusee-primary`.

 ![](https://i.imgur.com/wp82v1x.png)